(Titled ‘Look at The System’ before July 2020)

 › They oppress the majority.

-› The majority - most citizens - are workers.
+› The majority of citizens are workers.

 › We too are a class - the worker class.

-We represent ourselves weakly in the system.
+We represent ourselves weakly in the system,

-› We let business people dominate us every
+letting business people dominate us every

-day, at work, in media political debate,
+day at work, in media political debate,

 and in politics itself.